yradsmikham/spk-infra/README.md

 ## Version 1
 From Olina, Hugo has learned of the headaches from manually updating and versioning his cluster at scale.
 So, he attempts to come up with an approach to automate some of these components.

 Hugo creates git repositories to hold all of his infrastructure files: (1) Cluster HLD repo (contains `definition.json` files), and (2) Cluster Generated repo (contains generated terraform files).
 He wants to rely on git pull requests, and triggered Azure DevOps builds to automate changes made to his cluster.
-To do this he writes a script for one of his Azure DevOps pipeline linked to the cluster definition repo that will do the following:
+To do this, he writes a script for one of his Azure DevOps pipeline linked to the cluster definition repo that will do the following:

 - Download and install the latest version of `spk`
 - Runs `spk infra generate` on the modified `definition.json`
     - Regenerates the terraform templates with the new changes
-- Creates a pull request against the "generated" repo
+- Creates a pull request against the Cluster Generated repo
-    - Commits new generated terraform files to the repo

-He then creates another Azure DevOps pipeline linked to the "generated" repo that will:
+He then creates another Azure DevOps pipeline linked to the Cluster Generated repo that will:

 - Download and install the latest version of `terraform`
 - Runs `terraform init`, `terraform plan`, and `terraform apply` to update his Cloud infrastructure.